dhis2/dhis2-docs/src/commonmark/en/content/user/configure-metadata.md

 For example, if the *Sequential sample count* is 4 and the *Annual sample count* is 2, samples will be collected from the 4 periods immediately preceding the predicted value period.
-In addition samples will be collected in the prior 2 years for the corresponding period, as well as 4 periods on either side:
+In addition samples will be collected in the previous 2 years for the corresponding period, as well as 4 periods on either side: